 WLAN networks use a shared, license-free, Radio Frequency (RF) medium for communications.
 The operational challenges of running a wireless network are unique and different from wired networks.
-Some common issues often affecting WLAN performance are illustrated in Figure 1.
+Some of the common factors affecting the performance of WLAN networks are illustrated in Figure 1.

-Figure 1: Common problems affecting WLAN performance
+FIGURE 1: Common problems affecting WLAN performance